PEP Questions Frequently Asked by Parents

 Once students have met the criteria for I.Q.
 Testing, and the consent form has been returned to school, students are tested based on availability of psychologists.
-The individualized IQ testing will be done virtually in the school buildings.
 When testing is completed for the cohort of students, parents will be notified in writing of the results.

 Can you accept outside I.Q. testing?

 No, all testing for the PEP core group must be done in-district.